TakeprofitTechnology/ReleaseNotes/Risk profiling panel.md

 ## Version 2025.11.26.527 (27 November, 2025)
 ### Changes
-* Fixed a bug with pending and rejected orders not showing correctly.
+* Fixed the bug with pending and rejected orders not showing correctly.
-* Fixed a bug when Profiling panel did not count closed volumes for MT4.
+* Fixed the bug when Profiling panel did not count closed volumes for MT4.
+* Fixed the bug with MT4 accounts appeared in panel with a delay.

 ## Version 2025.10.29.595 (5 November, 2025)
 ### Changes